Step 7: View Test Scores & Degree Evaluation

 Your degree evaluation will show the following items:

-- Classification/Class Standing: Your class standing is dependent on the number of units you are bringing into USF.
-The breakdown is listed below:
+- Classification/Class Standing: Your classification is dependent on the number of units you are bringing into USF:

 - First-Year: 0-31 credit hours

 - Sophomore: 32-63 credit hours

 - Senior: 96 or more credit hours